lambduli/minilog/README.md

 unification, proof search, that such a relational language does and backtracking in such a proof search.

-You could also say that the design of the implementation was chosen to be ver observable by default.
+You could also say that the design of the implementation was chosen to be observable by default.
 Indeed, as the runtime is implemented as a simple "stepping" interpreter, we can very much see "inside" the process.
 The write up goes into more detail on that topic.